AdaCore/ada_coding_standards/source/guidelines/concurrency/con03_avoid_shared_variables_for_inter-task_communication.rst

 Although the Ravenscar and Jorvik profiles allow the use of shared variables for inter-task communication, such use is less robust and less reliable than encapsulating shared variables within protected objects.

-"""""""
-Notes
-"""""""

-GNATcheck can detect violations via the Volatile_Objects_Without_Address_Clauses rule.
-SPARK and CodePeer can also detect conflicting access to unprotected variables.

 """"""""""""""""""""""""""""""""""""""""""""""""
 Applicable vulnerability within ISO TR 24772-2
 """"""""""""""""""""""""""""""""""""""""""""""""